kfilanowski/Linked-List-Heap/README.txt

 DESCRIPTION:
 ------------------
-This program uses a Linked list to build a complete tree, and then applies a heapify on it.
+This program uses a Linked list to build a complete tree, and then applies heapify on it.
 It takes one file as input, where the text file contains data about each node to be inserted into the tree.
 The program will print each level of the tree before and after the heapify.